 Martha H. Brotherton, Affidavit dated July 13, 1842.
 History of the Saints by John C. Bennett.
 (It’s found on page 236 of the book and page 248 on the pdf).

-Martha and her family met Brigham Young while he was on a mission in Martha’s native England.
-The family was baptized and soon obeyed the command to gather with the Saints.
+Martha and her family were from England.
+They met Brigham Young while he was on a mission there.
+The family was baptized and was soon willing to sacrifice all in order to obey the command to gather with the Saints.
 They arrived in Nauvoo in 1842.

-Soon after arriving, Martha claims to have found herself the object of Brigham’s attention even though she was not of age2.
-According to her affidavit, only three weeks after their arrival, Brigham Young and Heber C. Kimball coordinated a secret meeting with Martha.
+Soon after arriving, Martha claims to have found herself the object of Brigham’s affections even though he was 41, married, had seven children, and she was only 173.
+According to her affidavit, only three weeks after their arrival, Brigham Young and Heber C. Kimball coordinated a secret meeting with Martha where they cornered her, locked her in a room, and tried to convince her to marry Brigham on the spot without the knowledge of her parents.

 I’ll narrate it a bit to cut to the chase but you should definitely read the entire account sometime.